About Phyllis

 She has also taught and lectured in Canada, the UK, Italy, Sweden, Israel, and Japan, all over the United States and via zoom into Spain, Iran, Pakistan, Afghanistan, etc.

-Since 9/11, Dr. Chesler has focused on the rights of women, dissidents, and gays in the Hindu, Sikh, and Muslim communities; the rights of women in prison; the rise of anti-Semitism/anti-Zionism and the demonization of Israel; the nature of terrorism; forced veiling, forced marriage, polygamy, and tribal psychology.
+Since 9/11, Dr. Chesler has focused on the demonization of Israel and rising antisemitism/anti-Zionism; the rights of women, dissidents, and gays in the Hindu, Sikh, and Muslim communities; the rights of women in prison ; the nature of terrorism; forced veiling, forced marriage, polygamy, and tribal psychology.
 She also appeared regularly on NPR's "At the Opera" program and has published opera, film, and book reviews.

 Dr. Chesler is a founding member of Scholars for Peace in the Middle East and the Clarity Coalition.
-She was a Senior Fellow at the Investigative Project on Terrorism and a Writing Fellow at the Middle East Forum.
+She was a Senior Fellow at the Investigative Project on Terrorism and a Writing Fellow at the Middle East Forum and a member of The Institute for the Study of Global Antisemitism.

 She has been profiled in encyclopedias such as Feminists Who Have Changed America, Encyclopedia Judaica, Jewish Women in America, and at the Veteran Feminists of America’s website.